serverless/blog/posts/2017-12-14-building-testing-alexa-skill-bespoken-plugin.md

 Once that completes, we’ll need to update our skill configuration.
 Remember, it’s still pointing at our testing URL.
 We want to point it to our new Lambda instead.

-To update it, get your Lambda ARN - go to the command-line and enter `sls info -v`.
+To update it, get your Lambda ARN—go to the command-line and enter `sls info -v`.
 You should see something like this:

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/bespoken/sls-info.png">

-Copy the ARN and enter it on the configuration screen, then just click “Save”, like so:
+Copy the ARN and enter it on the configuration screen, then click “Save”, like so:

 <img src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/bespoken/skill-configuration-lambda.png">